baslack/dining_philosophers/README.md

 [...] an arbitrary list of philospher names who will participate in the dinner

 Make:
-A CMAKE project is provide as well as custom Makefile for simplicities sake.
+A CMAKE project is provide as well as custom Makefile for simplicity's sake.